 There are lots of different ways to work with other not for profits and corporate organisations.
 In working out which structure is the best option for your charitable organisation, there are many factors to consider including, the purpose of the relationship, and what each party expects to get out of it.
 You also need to consider what legal documents or arrangements you need to put in place to make the arrangement happen and the tax, insurance and liability issues associated with each structure.
 When looking at any relationship with another organisation, think about how well you will work together, how you will address any Intellectual Property and how the parties can wind up the relationship.
-Importantly, if you have any questions – ask.
-You can get in touch with our charity law specialists on 1300 544 755.
+If you want to understand more about partners, check the ACNC website.

 Was this article helpful?